Grigorii-bmstu/L-MP/README.md

 # L-MP
-Its repositorie with my code projects.
-In the secoond semestr theere is Java, C++ and Go programs and lab reports
+My coding projects and lab reports as a first-year student.